microprediction/endersgame/endersgame/attackers/README.md

 ## How Attackers Are Judged

-Attackers are judged by their ability to correctly predict the directional change in a sequence over a future time horizon \( k \).
-For example, if the attacker signals "up" at time \( t \) and the value at $t+k$ is indeed higher than the value at \( t \), then the attacker’s decision is considered profitable.
-The profit can be measured as \( y_{t+k} - y_t \).
-Similarly, if the attacker predicts "down" and the value decreases, the decision is successful.
+Attackers are judged by their ability to profit from correctly predicting the directional change in a sequence over a future time horizon $k$, with a reward equal to the change in value.
+For example, if the attacker signals "up" at time $t$ and the value at $t+k$ is indeed higher than the value at $t$, then the attacker’s decision is considered profitable.
+The profit can be measured as $y_{t+k} - y_t$.
+Conversely, a loss might be incurred if the direction chosen is wrong.

 ### Core Components to Implement
 When creating your own attacker, you should implement the following methods: